jgraichen/attribute_ext/README.md

 Sep 1, 2011

-HiddenAttributes works on included model when serializing to json by hooking into serializable_hash.
+HiddenAttributes works on included model when serializing to json by hooking into serializable_hash now.
 Therefore it is possible to hide attributes when serializing to hash via serializable_hash method too.
 But by default rules will not be checked on serializable_hash, you have to add `:on_hash => true` to hide_attributes to enabled it for this rule.